Azerbaijan

 Assessment and procedure of payment

 Companies must compute the exact amount of the land tax each year on the basis of documents evidencing the title of ownership, possession, and use.
-The computation must be submitted to the tax authorities and final payment must be made by 31st of January of the following year.
-Estimated advance land tax payments are paid by enterprises in equal amounts no later than August 15 and November 15.
+The computation must be submitted to the tax authorities, and final payment must be made by 31 January of the following year.
+Estimated advance land tax payments are paid by enterprises in equal amounts no later than 15 August and 15 November.
 The amount of each payment is 1/2 of the amount of tax calculated in the previous tax year.

 Transfer taxes